 New-style AS and A levels were first taught from September 2015 for: art and design, biology, business studies, chemistry, computer studies, economics, English language, English language and literature, English literature, history, physics, psychology, and sociology.

 Subjects first taught from September 2016 include: ancient languages such as Latin or Greek, dance, drama (theatre studies), geography, modern languages such as Spanish or French, music, physical education, religious studies.

 Those introduced for first teaching from September 2017: accounting, design and technology, music technology, history of art, environmental science, philosophy, maths, further maths, archaeology, accounting, electronics, ancient history, law, classical civilisation, film studies, media studies, politics, geology, statistics, Chinese, Italian, Russian.
 In 2018 Biblical Hebrew, Modern Hebrew & languages such as Bengali, Polish and Urdu will be available for first teaching.

 Some GCE AS and A levels, particularly the practical ones, contain a proportion of coursework.
-All GCE A levels contain in one or more of the units an assessment that tests students’ understanding of the whole specification (synoptic assessment).
+All GCE A levels that contain one or more types of assessment will have an element of synoptic assessment that tests students’ understanding of the whole specification.
 GCE AS are graded A-E and A levels are graded A*-E.

 Overall the amount of coursework at A level has been reduced in the reforms.
 In some subjects, such as the sciences, practical work will not contribute to the final A level but will be reported separately in a certificate of endorsement.
-In the sciences, students will do at least eight practical activities (16 for combined sciences), covering apparatus and techniques.
+In the sciences, students will do at least 12 practical activities, covering apparatus and techniques.
 Exam questions about practical work will make up at least 15% of the total marks for the qualification and students will be assessed on their knowledge, skills and understanding of practical work.